John Ruthven, 3rd Earl of Gowrie: Family

 After the 1603 accession of James to the English throne, it was reported that one of the brothers was captured at an inn at Kirkby Malzeard near Ripon, by Francis Wandesford who had seen him three years earlier at Durham.
 Wandesford delivered him to Sir William Ingleby of Ripley Castle.
 It was thought that Patrick Ruthven was captured in London in June 1603, but the mayor Robert Lee discovered this was a case of mistaken identity.
 Later Patrick was captured and imprisoned for nineteen years in the Tower of London.
-Patrick Ruthven resided first at Cambridge and afterwards in Somersetshire, being granted a small pension by the crown.
+After his release in August 1622, Patrick Ruthven resided first at Cambridge and afterwards in Somersetshire, being granted a small pension by the crown.
 He married Elizabeth Woodford, widow of Lord Gerrard, by whom he had two sons and a daughter, Mary.
 The latter entered the service of Queen Henrietta Maria and married the Dutch painter Anthony van Dyck, who painted several portraits of her; after Van Dyck's death, she married Sir Richard Pryse, 1st Baronet of Gogerddan.
 Patrick died in poverty in a cell in the King's Bench in 1652, being buried as "Lord Ruthven".
 His son, also named Patrick, presented a petition to Oliver Cromwell in 1656, in which, after reciting that the parliament of Scotland in 1641 had restored his father to the barony of Ruthven, he prayed that his "extreme poverty" might be relieved by the bounty of the Protector.

 Sisters Barbara and Beatrix were helped by Anne of Denmark, and Barbara Ruthven went to London.
 Beatrix (died 1625) married John Home of Cowdenknowes; and they were grandparents of James Home, 3rd Earl of Home.